beckerej/CS-595_CPD/Applications/README.md

 # Reports

-This is where our applications and projects will be placed into that we work on throughout the semester.
+This is where our biweekly reports will be placed into after being placed into the Dropbox (D2L).